Geometric flavours of Quantum Field theory on a Cauchy hypersurface. Part II: Methods of quantization and evolution: Application: Klein Gordon theory on curved spacetimes

 It is important to notice that \eqref{eq:condition} does not hold with this prescription of complex structure.
-In the holomorphic setting the Schrodinger equation is particularly simple
+In the holomorphic setting the Schrödinger equation is particularly simple

 There are new terms in the equation that involves the time derivative $\dot{\Delta}$ or $\dot{\delta}_{\mathbf{xy}}$.
-The left hand side term is not self adjoint but is needed in the evolution to preserve the probabilistic nature of quantum mechanics.
-In the right hand side we get terms that modify the self adjoint part and can be interpreted as modifications of the Hamiltonian.
-The phenomenology of these equations must be addressed in future works.
+The left hand side term is a non self adjoint correction to the time derivative needed in the evolution to preserve the probabilistic nature of quantum mechanics.
+In the absence of this term the time derivative breaks the Kähler structure $(\mathcal{G}, \Omega, \mathcal{J})_\mathscr{P}$ and norm conservation is not guaranteed.
+This is an already known fact for the Schrödinger equation in curved spacetimes \cite{hofmannClassicalQuantum2015,hofmannNonGaussianGroundstate2017,hofmannQuantumComplete2019,eglseerQuantumPopulations2021}.

+Let us particularize our example further for the case of a Klein-Gordon Theory on a flat Friedman-Lemaitre Robertson-Walker (FLRW) spacetime see e.g. \cite{corichiSchrodingerFock2004}.
+The Riemannian metric in this case is